neo-project/global-blockchain-compliance-hub/_posts/Switzerland/1111-11-06-switzerland-securities-related-laws.md

 comments: true
 ---

-# Securities-related laws (once a token is registered or identified as a security, what are the consequences for listing the token on crypto exchanges)

 #### A Token with one or more of the following rights will in all likelihood not meet the definition of security/financial instrument:
    1. Rights to program, develop or create features for the distributed ledger;